emqx/blog/en/202304/how-to-deploy-emqx-enterprise-on-google-cloud.md

    Choose an appropriate region and zone and machine configuration.
 In **Machine configuration**, select `E2` for **Series** and `Custom` for **Machine type**, and allocate 2 vCPUs and 4GB of memory.
 With this specification, a single EMQX node can handle up to 10,000 MQTT connections and a maximum of 5,000 TPS of concurrent messages.

-   You can use the [EMQX Server Estimate](https://www.emqx.com/en/server-estimate) calculator to calculate the recommended hardware specification under various maximum connections and message throughputs.

    ![Machine Configuration](https://assets.emqx.com/images/2e7988af28f289968483bebba0293107.png)

    In the **Boot disk** configuration, select the **Ubuntu 20.04 LTS** operating system and change the disk size to **30GB**.